SeeStephSay/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach doesn't return anything, and .map builds a new array with the return values.

 2. What is the difference between a function and a method?

+Methods are functions that belong to a class.

 3. What is closure?

+When you write a function inside of another function, and pass or return it to another function.
+The inner function can access the variables in the outer function, even after the outer function has returned.

 4. Describe the four rules of the 'this' keyword.

+1) Default Binding -
+Refers to how 'this' is the global context whenever a function is invoked without any other rules.
+If we aren't using a dot or using call(), apply(), or bind(), our 'this' will be our global object.
+If we are in the browser, it will be in the window.
+When in strict mode, the global context is undefined.

+2) Implicit Binding -
+The most common.
+When a function is invoked, whatever is to the left of the dot is what the 'this' keyword refers to.
+Implicit means automatic.
+It only applies to objects with methods.
+(Occurs when dot notation is used to invoke a function.)

+3) Explicit Binding -
+Very specific (explicit) way to tell the JS engine to point to a certain value, using call, apply, or bind.
+These values can be used to invoke a function with a specific value for 'this'.
+(Occurs when .call(), .apply(), or .bind() are used on a function. )

+4) New Binding -
+The 'new' keyword constructs a new object, and 'this' points to it.

 5. Why do we need super() in an extended class?
+'Super' replaces parent.call .
+The 'super' keyword is used to access and call functions on an object's parent, and 'extends' tells super where to inherit from.

 ## Project Set up